HL7/fhir/guides/daf2/pages/_includes/daf-core-procedure-intro.md

 This profile sets minimum expectations for the [Procedure] resource to record, search and fetch procedures associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-Procedure profile:

+-   Query for procedures performed on a Patient
+-   Query for all patients who have had a specific procedure
+-   Query for procedures performed during a time period

 ##### Mandatory Data Elements and Terminology